eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 - `PURIS_USER` - Common views related to short-term information needs
 - `PURIS_ADMIN` - EDC related views (may be used for debugging)

+For the ease of development, the local deployment using docker configures 2 app instances with shared users.
+This enables easier testing.

+> NOTE:
+>
+> This practice is not suited for productive environments

 ### API key configuration

 In addition to the aforementioned IDP server, requests can also be authorized using an API key.